sbegueria/SPEIbase/README.md

 It has a multi-scale character, providing SPEI time-scales between 1 and 48 months.
 Currently it covers the period between January 1901 and December 2015.
+The SPEI is the Standardized Precipitation-Evapotranspiration Index, defined in the following research papers:

+* **Vicente-Serrano S.M., Santiago Beguería, Juan I. López-Moreno, (2010) A Multi-scalar drought index sensitive to global warming: The Standardized Precipitation Evapotranspiration Index - SPEI.
+Journal of Climate 23:
+1696-1718.**
+* **Beguería, S., Vicente-Serrano, S.M., Fergus Reig, Borja Latorre.
+Standardized Precipitation Evapotranspiration Index (SPEI) revisited (2014): parameter fitting, evapotranspiration models, kernel weighting, tools, datasets and drought monitoring.
+International Journal of Climatology,
+34: 3001-3023**

 The data are accesible from the SPEI web site, http://spei.csic.es, but we have shared the R code on this repository to allow anyone to reproduce the dataset.

 If you use this code or parts of it, it'd be nice if you cite the repo as:
 * **Beguería S. (2017) SPEIbase: R code used in generating the SPEI global database, doi:10.5281/zenodo.834462**.

 If you use the SPEI dataset in your resarch, please cite the following papers:
-* **Vicente-Serrano S.M., Santiago Beguería, Juan I. López-Moreno, (2010) A Multi-scalar drought index sensitive to global warming: The Standardized Precipitation Evapotranspiration Index - SPEI.
-Journal of Climate 23: 1696-1718.**
 * **Beguería, S., Vicente-Serrano, S.M. y Angulo, M., (2010): A multi-scalar global drought data set: the SPEIbase: A new gridded product for the analysis of drought variability and impacts.
 Bulletin of the American Meteorological Society.
 91, 1351-1354**
-* **Beguería, S., Vicente-Serrano, S.M., Fergus Reig, Borja Latorre.
-Standardized Precipitation Evapotranspiration Index (SPEI) revisited (2014): parameter fitting, evapotranspiration models, kernel weighting, tools, datasets and drought monitoring.
-International Journal of Climatology, 34: 3001-3023**
+* **Vicente-Serrano, S.M., Beguería, S., López-Moreno, J.I., Angulo, M., El Kenawy, A. (2010): A new global 0.5° gridded dataset (1901-2006) of a multiscalar drought index: comparison with current drought index datasets based on the Palmer Drought Severity Index.
+Journal of Hydrometeorology.
+11: 1033-1043**

 ## Using the code